unixextremist/mriya/README.md

 mriya is a scrolling x11 window-manager inspired by niri, i3wm and plan9's rio.

+# why use this?

+- simple codebase
+- you can actually take screenshots, unlike wayland compositors.
+- i3 is the best wm

 # fun fact

 - mriya was named after the an225 mriya, the largest aircraft ever that was destroyed during the russo-ukranian war.